 After a court issues a restraining order, you can lose custody or visitation for your children.
 The police can also remove you from your home if you share it with the plaintiff, even if you alone pay the rent or mortgage.
 If you're facing a hearing for a restraining order, you need an experienced attorney by your side.

 When Does a Restraining Order Expire?

 Temporary restraining orders are typically only good until the hearing for a final restraining order, about ten days.
 However, a final restraining order is permanent and does not expire until one of the parties asks the court to modify or lift the order.

 Violating a Restraining Order

 If you're thinking about contacting the plaintiff despite a TRO or FRO, it'd be in your best interest to reconsider.
-Violating a restraining order is a criminal offense in Mercer County.
+While a restraining order is a civil violation, violating a restraining order is a criminal offense in Mercer County.
 You'll be charged with criminal contempt charges that could potentially result in jail time and hefty fines.

 Have You Been Issued a Restraining Order in Mercer County?
 Contact the Lento Law Firm Today